Cookie Consent

 However, if you want to bypass the manual effort and chances of errors or oversight, SpotInsights lets you track inbound review requests per period automatically and seamlessly .
 It can also break down each data point by the type of contract to highlight the areas for legal intervention.

-#4 Constantly improving with data granularity
+#4 Constantly improve with data granularity

 Tracking the exchange of information does not only improve visibility into the in-house legal team’s workload but also signals towards areas of growth.